openebs-archive/cstor-operators/docs/tutorial/cspc/mirror/mirror.md

 ```

 ## Disk Replacement By Removing Disk
-Stipe RAID configuration of cStor pool does not support disk replacement.
+Stripe RAID configuration of cStor pool does not support disk replacement.

 Let us consider following CSPC was provisioned.